jamestut/IntelVoltageControl/README.md

   Skylake system agent, which includes I/O bus and display engine.
 - 4
   Integrated GPU unslice.
 Contains non-compute GPU parts such as QuickSync, video decoder, and other fixed function hardware.

+Note that for at least Skylake and its derivatives (Kaby Lake, Coffee Lake, Comet Lake, and so on), plane 0 and 2 are tied.
+Therefore to set the voltage offset for the CPU core (plane 0), plane 2 (CPU cache) has to be set to the same voltage offset as well, otherwise the set voltage offset will not take any effect.